oamg/leapp/docs/source/devenv-install.md

-If you do not want to modify the framework itself, install it from the RPM packages provided by the [Copr](https://copr.fedorainfracloud.org/coprs/g/oamg/leapp/) build system, which automatically builds packages with every commit merged into master.
+If you do not want to modify the framework itself, install it from the RPM packages provided by the [Copr](https://copr.fedorainfracloud.org/coprs/g/oamg/leapp/) build system, which automatically builds packages with every commit merged into main.
 Packages are built for EPEL and Fedora.

 * On CentOS/RHEL: